tomlukewarden/AC51002-cw1-Warden-Thomas/README.md

 **Overview**
 DundeeZest is a company providing affordable luxury wear for University of Dundee students.
 They are planning to upgrade their production line by implementing a conveyor belt system to improve efficiency.

+### Starting the System

+Starting the system will be self explanatory, the only thing you will need to know is the Operator Names (I used the members of my family):

+- 'Obi' (My Dog)
+- 'Arlo' (My Youngest Cat)
+- 'Lego' (My Eldest Cat)
+- 'Emma' (My Girlfriend)

 ### **System Operation**

 - **Operating Hours:** The conveyor belt system will run every day from **9 AM to 5 PM**.